-Please make sure that you clearly identify the profession for which you are seeking to be licensed or select “Temporary License for Military Spouse” and submit your fingerprints payment to the vendor.
+Please make sure that you clearly identify the profession for which you are seeking to be licensed or select “Temporary License for Military Spouse” and submit your fingerprints payment to the Provider.
 Any inaccurate information that you provide could cause a delay in processing your request.

 You must provide the correct ORI number.

 The following professions require submission of electronic fingerprints as a part of the licensure application.
 The ORI number identifies the correct profession and the agency that is responsible for processing your request.
 The ORI numbers are indicated next to each profession.

 |Real Estate Appraisers||– FL922050Z|